94 F

 Loudoun School Board April Chandler Supports Raisings, Unions and Controversial Toilet Policy

-April Chandler, a member of the Board of who is endorsed by Democrats, has been a prominent figure in recent votes in ‘s largest school district.
+April Chandler, a member of the Board of who is endorsed by Democrats, has been a prominent figure in recent votes in Virginia’s largest district.
 Her votes have sparked both support and criticism.
 Chandler, who represents the Sterling District, has been a consistent ally of the board’s small Democratic majority since her election in the year 2023.
-She has cast decisive votes for staff raises and union recognition as well as the retention of Policy 8040, which allows students to use locker rooms and bathrooms based on gender identity, rather than their biological sex.
+She has cast decisive votes for staff raises and union recognition as well as the retention of 8040, which allows students to use locker rooms and bathrooms based on gender identity, rather than their biological sex.

 Union Recognition Sparks Debate

-Chandler played a key role in a landmark vote, where the board voted formally to recognize collective bargaining for LCPS staff.
-This resolution is a first in Loudoun County and allows unions such as the LEA to bargain contracts for wages, benefits, or working conditions.
+Chandler played a key role in a landmark vote, where the board voted formally to recognize for LCPS staff.
+This resolution is a first in Loudoun County and allows such as the LEA to bargain contracts for wages, benefits, or working conditions.
 A 2020 Virginia law will reverse decades of restrictions on unions.
 Chandler, a former teacher and vocal advocate for labor rights, framed the vote in terms of fairness.
-She said, “Empowering the workforce strengthens schools.”
+She said, “Empowering the workforce strengthens .”
 Union representatives present applauded her.

 Fairfax County’s union negotiations were cited as an example of how opponents should be wary.
 Parents are concerned that dues will drain teacher salaries.
 One user posted, “Chandler’s union vote prioritizes adult over kids.”
 The measure passed, however, with Chandler’s support.
 This cements Loudoun’s status as a union friendly district, and fuels partisan divisions before the November 2025 election.